 Pineapples are a good source of melatonin so you can indulge in these tropical fruits guilt-free at bedtime.

 According to naturopathy, fruits can be eaten at any time after a gap of three hours from the previous and next meal.
 The key is to not mix it with any other food.
-Ayurveda too strictly prohibits mixing fruit with anything else, especially with sugar as it can ferment within the stomach and cause acidity and indigestion.
+Ayurveda too strictly prohibits mixing fruit with anything else, especially with

 When Fruits Are A No-No